 Within two years of becoming a candidate, the student is expected to present an oral dissertation proposal to the prospective dissertation committee and obtain approval for the written dissertation prospectus.
 The committee evaluates the potential of the proposed research and the student’s academic preparation to engage in dissertation research.
 Upon approval of the committee members and the departmental associate chair or the division associate head, the student submits the PhD Dissertation Prospectus Defense Form to the department/division office.

 A PhD candidate is expected to prepare and carry out an independent and original research project in partial fulfillment of the dissertation requirement.
 The dissertation committee must consist of College of Engineering (tenured or tenure-earning) faculty.
 Occasionally scholars from outside the University serve on dissertation committees.
-A “Special Service Appointment” form must be submitted to the Associate Dean for Research and Graduate Programs for approval of all committee members from outside the University.
+A “Special Service Appointment” form must be submitted to the senior associate Dean for academic programs for approval of all committee members from outside the University.

 Final Oral Examination

 Students shall present themselves for a final oral examination in which they must defend their dissertation as a worthy contribution to knowledge in their fields and demonstrate mastery of their field of specialization as related to the dissertation.
 The Examining Committee is composed of at least five members of which two must be (tenured or tenure-earning) faculty from the student’s academic department/division.
 Each department/division determines the appointment of the chair.